East Grinstead: Sports and social clubs

 East Grinstead is served by local sports and social clubs.
 Municipal facilities include the King George's Field, which was left to the town by a local benefactor and was named as a memorial to King George V. The King's Centre leisure centre, currently owned and operated by Mid Sussex District Council is on this land.
 The centre includes an indoor swimming pool and other facilities such as a gym and sports hall.

 There are floodlit tennis courts and bowling green at Mount Noddy and also tennis courts and a variety of pitches at East Court where Non-League football club East Grinstead Town F.C. play.
 The athletics club, East Grinstead AC, which was formed in 1978 train at Imberhorne School.
 The senior team competes in the Southern Athletics League Division 3 and has young athletes teams competing in regional leagues.
 East Grinstead Rugby Football Club currently play in Harvey's of Sussex 1.
 EGRFC are supported by a junior section which fields teams from Under 18's down to Under 7's.
 East Grinstead is also home to East Grinstead Hockey Club and East Grinstead Lacrosse Club established in 2004, with two men's teams and a women's team catering to a variety of skill levels.

 East Grinstead Runners meet every Tuesday and Thursday evenings usually at the station top car park for various training runs and every Sunday morning for the Sunday social which is always on the trails around town.

 Culture, music and arts

 Chequer Mead

-Chequer Mead Theatre (formerly Chequer Mead Community Arts Centre) was built in the 1990s and is a 320-seat theatre.
+Chequer Mead Theatre (formerly Chequer Mead Community Arts Centre) was built in the 1990s and is a 336-seat theatre.
 It is home to the East Grinstead Music & Arts Festival, which exists to encourage and promote dancing, singing and speech and drama in Sussex and neighbouring counties.
-The honorary vice-president of the festival is former ballerina Beryl Grey.
+The honorary vice-president of the festival in 2018 was former ballerina Beryl Grey.
 Local groups include the East Grinstead Choral Society and the East Grinstead Operatic Society.

 Media

 Newspapers

-The local weekly newspaper is the East Grinstead Courier, published each Tuesday by Local World Ltd.

-Another local weekly newspaper is the East Grinstead Gazette, published each Wednesday by the Johnston Press.
+There were two weekly newspapers: the East Grinstead Courier, published each Tuesday by Local World Ltd and the East Grinstead Gazette, published each Wednesday by the Johnston Press.